 We hope that these 14 facts about this big, beautiful state have helped you decide whether moving to California is right for you.
 If the answer to the question you’ve been pondering — “Should I move to California?” — is yes, then let us help you start planning your move.
 We’ll take a look at logistics, average moving costs, and what you can expect from the different moving options.

 Moving container companies, like PODS, are like a more affordable hotel (to continue our analogy).
 You might not get all the bells and whistles included, like packing and loading, but you can get those services a la carte so you can get just what you need — which makes it a lot cheaper than staying at the 5-star hotel.

 With PODS, a moving container will be delivered to your door.
 You then load it (or hire people to load it for you) at your own pace.
 The container is picked up and either put into storage or sent to your new destination, where you unload it.
 It requires a bit more work than with full-service movers, but it provides flexibility and can save you thousands.

 Rental trucks are more like going camping than staying in a hotel.
 You’ll have to do basically everything yourself, from loading your stuff to driving the big box truck.
 But it also tends to be the cheapest option for moving to California, although the cost gets a lot closer to using moving containers for long-distance moves.

 Moving with a rental truck can be especially hard if you’ve got a lot of stuff or are moving into a dense city where driving is stressful.

-Here are average costs for several popular California moves from other cities in the West, Texas, Florida, and New York.
-The estimates here are for moving a 2- to 3-bedroom moderately furnished household, but it should help you give an idea of the ballpark figure, even if you’re moving more or less stuff.
+Here are the average costs for several popular California moves from other cities in the West, Texas, Florida, and New York.
+The estimates here are for moving a 2- to 3-bedroom moderately furnished household, but it should help you get an idea of the ballpark figure, even if you’re moving more or less stuff.